sagemath/sagewiki_to_gh-2022-10-10/sage-3.4.md

 == Linear Algebra ==

- * Optimize transpose and antitranspose for dense matrices (Rob Beezer, Yann Laigle-Chapuy) -- A rewrite of sections of the method {{{transpose()}}} in the class {{{sage.matrix.matrix_dense.Matrix_dense}}}, resulting in improved performance of between 15% to 18%, depending on the computer architecture.
+ * Optimize transpose and antitranspose for dense matrices (Rob Beezer, Yann Laigle-Chapuy) -- A rewrite of sections of the method {{{transpose()}}} in the class {{{sage.matrix.matrix_dense.Matrix_dense}}}, resulting in an improvement of up to 5x, depending on the computer architecture.
 For a system with architecture
  {{{
 CPU: Intel(R) Core(TM)2 Duo CPU T5450  @ 1.66GHz
 RAM: 2066004 KB